 As I was exercising on the treadmill at the gym this morning, the overhead TV had the very successful game show The Price Is Right on.
 In the show, contestants competed to win cash and prizes by guessing the pricing of merchandise.
 There was a lot of excitement – you saw people cheering, people jumping up and down, people embracing each other – the lure of money and material goods was great.
 This was all fun, but what if Jesus came, would they be ready?

 To attain union with God requires surrendering yourself to God or abandoning yourself in God or simply letting God be your God.
 They all mean the same thing.
 To fight the spiritual battle in this dark world, it is not enough just to remain lukewarm – you must be perfect as the Lord calls you to be.
 My message is urgent, for your lifetime is brief.
 If calling for union somehow turns you off, it only shows that your need it.
 To limit yourself is to limit God, for nothing is impossible with him.
 You are not free completely only because you haven't gone all the way with him yet.
 The Lord is inviting you to be one with him – how more intimate can you possibly get?
 To desire union with him is to show that you do love him with all your heart.
 He has made us so that our joy is complete on earth only when we attain union with him.
-Bottom line: Letting the Lord make you perfect.
+Let the Lord make you perfect.

 Today in meditating upon the Passion of Christ while praying the Sorrowful Mysteries of the Holy Rosary, I felt the horrific sufferings the Lord underwent, yet I was overcome by joy, for God has shown his love for us.
 He has succeeded in redeeming us, clearing our way to return to him.
 Even the Sorrowful Mysteries are to be celebrated!
 Never obstruct God and we can certainly rejoice always.